 The identifier invocations is used to specify the number of times the geometry shader executable is invoked for each input primitive received.
 Invocation count declarations are optional.
 If no invocation count is declared in any geometry shader in a program, the geometry shader will be run once for each input primitive.
 If an invocation count is declared, all such declarations must specify the same count.
-If a shader specifies an invocation count greater than the implementation-dependent maximum, it will fail to compile.
+If a shader specifies an invocation count greater than the implementation-dependent maximum, or less than or equal to zero, a compile-time error results.